Ensembles of Localised Models for Time Series Forecasting: Analysis of Results

 \subsection{Performance of Global Models and Traditional Univariate Forecasting Models}

 According to the results of Table \ref{tab:sMAPE_all}, overall, RNNs show a better performance than FFNNs across all experimental datasets.
 Furthermore, RNNs and PR-based GFM variants show a competitive performance.
-RNNs outperform the PR models for the CIF 2016, Kaggle web traffic, and Ausgrid half-hourly datasets, while for the remaining 3 datasets, PR models demonstrate a better performance than RNNs.
+RNNs outperform the PR models for the CIF 2016, Kaggle web traffic, and Ausgrid half-hourly datasets, while for the remaining 5 datasets, PR models demonstrate a better performance than RNNs.

 We further compare the performance of the traditional univariate forecasting models and the three GFMs: RNNs, FFNNs, and PR models.
 As shown in Table \ref{tab:sMAPE_all}, even the RNN Baseline outperforms the individual univariate forecasting models on the CIF 2016, Ausgrid half-hourly and Kaggle web traffic datasets.
 The PR Baseline model outperforms the univariate forecasting models on the Ausgrid monthly dataset.
+For the Tourism dataset, all GFM baselines and for the Hospital dataset, the PR baseline show a better performance than ARIMA.
 For the M3 and M4 datasets, the traditional univariate benchmarks show a better performance than the Baseline GFMs.
 But our clustered ensemble models and ensemble of specialist models based on GFMs, outperform the univariate forecasting benchmarks across all benchmark datasets.